microsoft/Excel-Labs/README.md

 1. GPT function: A custom function that enables you to call OpenAI from the Excel grid and return results from GPT directly to the grid.
 1. Advanced formula environment: An interface designed for authoring, editing, and reusing formulas.

+The [Microsoft Garage](https://garage.microsoft.com) is an outlet for experimental projects for you to try.

 ## GPT function

 This add-in creates a custom function called LABS.GPT that you can use to send prompts from the Excel grid to OpenAI’s GPT language model.
 LABS.GPT returns the results from GPT back to your worksheet.